How Do I Get a Death Certificate in Maryland?

 Use our free calculator to determine how many certified death certificates to order based on your specific situation, and see exactly what it will cost in your state.

 In Maryland, the first certified copy costs $10, with additional copies at $12 each when ordered at the same time.
 Copies ordered together cost less than placing separate orders later.
-The executor checklist outlines each account and institution that typically requires a certified copy.
+The estate settlement plan outlines each account and institution that typically requires a certified copy.

 Death certificates in Maryland are issued by the Maryland Department of Health - Division of Vital Records.
 Online ordering is available through VitalChek.
 Most funeral homes also assist families with ordering certificates at the time of death.